 For debts taken out in Michigan, the following are the statutes of limitations for different types of debt.

-- Oral agreements: 6 years
+Oral agreements: 6 years

 Written contracts: 6 years

 Promissory notes: 6 years

 Credit cards and other revolving loans: 6 years

 Michigan Debt Relief & Debt Consolidation

-If you have more debt than you can pay off, Pacific Debt can help you consolidate your debt and learn to live debt free.
+If you have more debt than you can pay off, and you are searching for the best debt consolidation companies in Michigan, Pacific Debt can help you consolidate your debt and learn to live debt-free.
 Since 2002, we’ve settled over $200 million in debt for thousands of clients.
 We are a nationally top-ranked debt relief company located in San Diego.

 We will help you work through our proven and comprehensive debt relief program.
 Your certified debt relief counselor will review all your options.
 If debt settlement is right for you, we move forward with our debt consolidation program and work to save you money.
-Pacific Debt can help with most unsecured debt like credit cards, personal loans, medical bills and repossessions.
+Pacific Debt can help with most unsecured debt like credit cards, personal loans, medical bills, and repossessions.

 It is not an easy process and it won’t happen overnight, but you can do it.
 Pacific Debt will be there every step of the way to help.